binHarby/signals-hw3/README.md

 # signals-hw3

+# Viewing the Assignment
+you may  view the Assignment 3 by clicking on "View On Github" > Clicking the pdf .

+# Downloading Assignment
-To download the Assignment 3 file, please click on 'View on Github"  Button, and then Download the pdf file by clicking downlowd or viewing it.
+To download the Assignment 3 file, please click on 'View on Github" > " Code" >"Download ZIP"

 Thank you